pranigopu/pranigopu.github.io/docs/philosophy/epistemology/rationality-in-practice.md

 ### Essential further reading
 While the above principles show the method of essentialisation, they do not show what to essentialise, i.e. they show the method, not the content.
 Of course, method without content is useless.
 Hence, an essential topic to the method of essentialisation is the topic of the essentials of life-affirmation, since life is the ultimate value and the ultimate purpose, which means life-affirmation must be the essential object of focus.
 In essence, just as all values are aspects of the value for life in the moment, so is all rational focus rooted in the focus on concrete life-affirmation; all specific acts of focus are aspects of the focus on concrete life-affirmation.
 Read more about life-affirmation here: ["Essentialising and integrating life-affirmation" from _The Pursuit of Happiness_ from **Philosophy in Practice**](https://pranigopu.github.io/philosophy/philosophy-in-practice/6-pursuit-of-happiness.html#essentialising-and-integrating-life-affirmation)

-### Additional points
+## Additional points
-#### Dismissing arbitrary doubts and arbitrary hypotheticals
+### Dismissing arbitrary doubts and arbitrary hypotheticals
 By the principles knowledge-orientation and unaccountability, arbitrary doubts and arbitrary hypotheticals are based primarily in ignorance and cannot be accounted for.
 Arbitrary doubts and arbitrary hypotheticals are particularly pernicious since they can proliferate indefinitely, waste one's finite time, energy and resources and thereby lead to indecision and/or irrational judgement.
-Furthermore, by the principle of essentialisation, dismiss as arbitrary only what you have reason to think may be essential; primarily seek the essentials and dismiss the arbitrary only as a part of the process.
+Furthermore, by the principle of essentials-first, dismiss as arbitrary only what you have reason to think may be essential; primarily seek the essentials and dismiss the arbitrary only as a part of the process.
 In other words, do not even get into arbitrary doubts and arbitrary hypotheticals unless there is reason to think that they may be relevant.

-#### Dismissing insignficant factors and risks
+### Dismissing insignficant factors and risks
 By the principles of knowledge-orientation and unaccountability, insigificant factors and risks cannot be practically accounted for, especially with respect to one's knowledge of the essentials and one's hierarchy of values.
-Furthermore, by the principle of essentialisation, since seeking the essentials is primary, by the finiteness of focus, much of the less important is excluded by default and must not be included lest what is known to be important and essential are taken out of focus.
+Furthermore, by the principle of essentials-first, since seeking the essentials is primary, by the finiteness of focus, much of the less important is excluded by default and must not be included lest what is known to be important and essential are taken out of focus.

-#### Contextual clarity when considering possibilities
+### Contextual clarity when considering possibilities
 A claim of possibility, like all knowledge claims, is contextual, i.e. based on a certain set of necessary and/or sufficient conditions.
 For example, if I say, "It is possible for a man to kill a tiger," what I am really saying is, "A man can kill a tiger under certain necessary and/or sufficient conditions, e.g. if the man is able-bodied enough and/or if the man is armed and ready and/or if the tiger is weak enough, etc." It is invalid for me to go up to a crippled old man and tell him that he can kill a rampaging tiger because it is "possible for a man to kill a tiger."
 As another example, if I say, "It is possible for me to get infected by contact with outdoor surfaces," implicit in my statement are conditions (e.g. infected people coming into contact with the surface, the infection being transmissible through the skin, etc.), of which only the conditions I can actually account for are relevant to consider.

 Keeping claims of possibility tied to the right context prevents false generalisations, inefficiency and/or ineffectiveness in thought and action due to the consideration of irrelevant or insignificant factors and dangerously false and irresponsible conclusions.

-#### Rational exploration
+### Rational exploration
 It is key to note that what may be irrelevant, arbitrary or insignificant in some contexts may be useful to explore in other more expansive contexts (e.g. more relaxed contexts, more reflective contexts, brainstorming sessions, intensive study, long-range and/or detailed deliberation, etc.).
 Exploration is a vital part of expanding the scope of one's knowledge in the long-run, which makes it relevant sometimes to consider and/or reflect over at least some of what we would normally brush aside.
 Note that this aspect of rationality does not (and cannot) contradict any of the other aspects.
 Rather, it is based on the contextual nature of rationality and affirms the relevance of exploration in the right contexts.

-## Shaping motivations
-_This is lifted from_ ["Further points on motivation" from _Integrating the Actual and the Potential_ from **Philosophy in Practice**](https://pranigopu.github.io/philosophy/philosophy-in-practice/2-integrating-actual-and-potential.html#further-points-on-motivation).

-Motivation has both an intellectual (abstract) and a psychological (concrete) aspect.
-Both are vital and must be integrated (at least over time); the abstract aspect integrates the relevant concretes and validates motivations in the right context, whereas the concrete aspect is what ultimately drives your actions.
-However, the concrete, i.e. psychological aspect is largely subconscious; the abstract, i.e. intellectual aspect is key in shaping the psychological aspect, but such shaping must be done logically (remember the analogy of a programmer — the intellectual aspect — and the computer — the psychological aspect).
-Thus, shaping your motivations may often be a matter of a more tactful, indirect approach rather than direct intent or willpower, especially in view of the complexity of your goals and of your means to achieve them.

-_Motivation and willpower are explored in-depth in_ [_Integrating the actual and the potential_ from **Philosophy in Practice**](https://pranigopu.github.io/philosophy/philosophy-in-practice/2-integrating-actual-and-potential.html).